writethedocs/www/docs/conf/portland/2020/sponsors/online-prospectus.rst

 --------------------------

 Eric Holscher will be your primary contact, but our team is available at sponsorship@writethedocs.org.
 If you have a time sensitive inquiry, please email the entire team to ensure a timely response.

+During the conference itself, we will also have a *help desk* available on the Hopin platform.
+You can find staff members there to ask any additional questions you might have.

 How do I use my sponsorship tickets?
 ------------------------------------